Electro707/ee-parts-database/docs/database_spec.rst

 Diode Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Append the *GenericPart* Table to this table.
+Append the *GenericPart* Spec to this.
 Table Name: ``diode``

 ================= ========================= =========== =======================================================